MusicDin/kubitect/docs/user-guide/troubleshooting.md

     !!! failure "Error"

-        Error: virError(Code=38, Domain=7, Message='Failed to connect socket to '/var/run/libvirt/libvirt-sock': No such file or directory') on libvirt.tf line 1, in provider "libvirt”": 1: provider "libvirt" {...
+        Error: virError(Code=38, Domain=7, Message='Failed to connect socket to '/var/run/libvirt/libvirt-sock': No such file or directory')

 === ":material-information: Explanation"